LouisDSC/kotlin-web-site/docs/topics/kmm/kmm-integrate-in-existing-app.md

    val fakeUser = LoggedInUser(randomUUID(), "Jane Doe")
    ```

-1. Create a `Utils.kt` file in the `shared/src/commonMain/kotlin/com/example/shared` directory and provide the `expect` declaration:
+1. Create a `Utils.kt` file in the `com.jetbrains.simplelogin.shared` package in the `shared/src/commonMain` directory and provide the `expect` declaration:

     ```kotlin
     package com.jetbrains.simplelogin.shared